 How to fix

-In this case, I want to use the TEXT formula to “convert” the value to a text format before using the VLOOKUP command.
-The TEXT formula has 2 elements to it, what the cell reference is and then the format you want.
-Here is a link to help with different format options (link) but in this case, the simple answer is if it’s a number, you can use “0” for the text format.
+In this case, I want to use the TEXT formula to "convert" the value to a text format before using the VLOOKUP command.
+The TEXT formula has 2 elements to it, what the cell reference is and then the format I want.
+Here is a link to help with different format options (link) but in this case, the short version is if it's a number, use "0" (zero) for the text format.

 Old formula: